-The above discussion assumes no exercise of our stock options or warrants outstanding as of March 31, 2010 (other than 347,704 shares that we expect to be sold in this offering by certain selling stockholders upon the exercise of vested stock options), consisting of 5,336,375 shares of our Class B common stock issuable upon the exercise of stock options with a weighted average exercise price of approximately \$8.84 per share, and 4,567,242 shares of our Class B common stock issuable upon the exercise of warrants with a weighted average exercise price of approximately \$22.32 per share.
+Except as noted, the above discussion and tables assume no exercise of our stock options or warrants outstanding as of March 31, 2010, consisting of 5,684,079 shares of our Class B common stock issuable upon the exercise of stock options with a weighted average exercise price of approximately \$8.46 per share, and 4,567,242 shares of our Class B common stock issuable upon the exercise of warrants with a weighted average exercise price of approximately \$22.32 per share.
 If all of these options and warrants were exercised, then:

-- there would be \$28.80 per share of dilution to new investors; - our existing stockholders, including the holders of these options and warrants, would own 92.4% and our new investors would own 7.6% of the total number of shares of our Class A and Class B common stock outstanding upon the completion of this offering; and - our existing stockholders, including the holders of these options and warrants, would have paid 59.2% of total consideration, at an average price per share of \$3.71, and our new investors would have paid 40.8% of total consideration.
+- there would be an additional \$ per share of dilution to new investors; - our existing stockholders, including the holders of these options and warrants, would own % and our new investors would own % of the total number of shares of our Class A and Class B common stock outstanding upon the completion of this offering; and - our existing stockholders, including the holders of these options and warrants, would have paid % of total consideration, at an average price per share of \$ and our new investors would have paid % of total consideration.